MarvinTeichmann/seminar-pixel-exact-classification/Proseminar_Medizin_Vorlage/figures/README.md

 ## Copyright / Licenses

-Not all images in this folder were created by Martin Thoma / Marvin Teichmann.
+Not all images in this folder were created by Martin Thoma.
 They might have other licenses.